-In 2006 horror movie website The Terror Trap interviewed the lovely and talented Adrienne Barbeau.
+In 2006 horror movie website The Terror Trap interviewed the great Adrienne Barbeau.
 While she's had an illustrious career in films such as The Fog and Escape from New York, Houdini buffs know her best as the seductress Daisy White in the 1976 TV movie The Great Houdinis (a movie we love around here).

 The following is an excerpt from the interview in which Adrienne recalls her days playing the "other woman" in Houdini's life.